 Discover the most disputed battlefield of the Great War by walking the ground.
 These six walks will enable both first-time and more experienced visitors to gain a deep understanding of the changing nature of the fighting, and the conditions endured.

 We explore the sacrifice of the ‘Old Contemptibles’ in 1914, the terrible first gas attacks of 1915, Passchendaele in 1917, and the dramatic ebb and flow of 1918.
 Based in Ypres, the tour also includes an exploration of the history of this tragic yet beautiful town.
 Traveller numbers are usually around a dozen, see The Cultural Experience website for full specifications including prices.
 After travel by Eurostar from St. Pancras London to Lille, we are met by our vehicle and driver and keep travel time to the minimum.
-We check-in to our 4-star hotel in Ypres where we begin the tour.

 Briefly occupied by the Germans in 1914, Ypres was desperately held by the Allies for four years.
 Until the Allied advance in the final Fifth Battle, the Salient became a mass grave of first German and then British hopes of a breakthrough.
 By walking the ground we discover the real human experience of the fighting, grasp the significance of the terrain, and understand the revolutionary changes in fighting methods during these five battles.

 Depart London St Pancras for Lille on the Eurostar arriving about midday.
 This afternoon we walk the town of Ypres itself, see the Cathedral and Cloth Hall, and to hear of its remarkable survival and reconstruction.